shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ## Fixing the errors

-We will create three files `Create.js`, `Show.js`, `Home.js` in components/layouts.
-We will create a basic react component in each of the files to get rid of the error.
+We need to create three files `Create.js`, `Show.js`, `Home.js` in `components/layouts`.
+We will create a basic React component in each of the files to get rid of the error.

 ```js
 const Create = () => {